colinherbs13/colinherbs13.github.io/README.md

 I am a recent graduate from the University of Arizona with a degree in Electrical and Computer Engineering with a minor in Computer Science.
 I have about 1 year of work and internship experience on a software team, and have a diverse background with multiple programming languages.

 ## Projects on this Site
-- Senior Capstone Project - Launch Vehicle Ground-Support Equipment sponsored by Northrop Grumman
+- Senior Capstone Project - Launch Vehicle Ground-Support Equipment sponsored by Northrop Grumman (HTML, CSS, JavaScript, Node.js)
-- Horror/Puzzle game made from scratch in Java
+- Horror/Puzzle game (Java)
-- To-Do List application in Python using Tkinter library
+- To-Do List application (Python, TKinter Library)
-- Hearts card game made in C
+- Hearts Card Game (C)
-- Memory allocation and File read/write in C
+- Memory allocation and File read/write (C)
-- Tic-Tac-Toe in C++ with CPU player
+- Tic-Tac-Toe with CPU Player (C++)
-- Recursive solution of water jug problem
+- Recursive solution of water jug problem (C++)
-- 2D and 3D games made in Unity
+- 2D and 3D games made in Unity (C#)
-- Heart Monitor IoT device website
+- Heart Monitor IoT device website (HTML, CSS, JavaScript, Node.js, IoT)

 ### Northrop Grumman Launch Vehicle Ground Support Equipment
 *Note that screenshots and access to code are limited due to NDA*